Beyond Barnard

 Rosemary Furman Counseling Center

-The Rosemary Furman Counseling Center, accredited by the Accreditation Association for Ambulatory Health Care, provides FREE short-term counseling, medication evaluations, referral services, and crisis intervention services for all registered Barnard students.
-They see students with a full range of problems, from adjustment issues, relationship problems, eating and substance issues, mood disorders, trauma, stress related to oppression, and other emotional/mental health concerns.
+The Rosemary Furman Counseling Center, accredited by the Accreditation Association for Ambulatory Health Care, provides FREE short-term counseling, medication evaluations, referrals, and crisis intervention services for all registered Barnard students.
+They see students with a full range of problems from adjustment issues, relationship problems, eating and substance issues, mood disorders, trauma, stress related to oppression, and other emotional/mental health concerns.

 Staff

-The clinical staff consists of psychologists, social workers, and psychiatrists.
+The clinical staff consists of psychologists, social workers, and psychiatrists and trainees in these fields.

 After-Hours Care